google/devops-governance/examples/guardrails/gitlab/project-factory/README.md

   * setup-terraform : Downloads the specified TF_VERSION and passes it as a binary to the next stages
   * validate: Runs terraform fmt check and terraform validate.
 This stage fails if the code is not run against terraform fmt command
   * plan: Runs terraform plan and saves the plan and json version of the plan as artifacts
+  * policy-validate: Runs gcloud terraform vet against the terraform code with the constraints in the specified repository.
   * apply: This step is currently set as manual to be triggered from the Gitlab pipelines UI once the plan is successful.
           Runs terraform apply and creates the infrastructure specified.